rajatbothrajain/BlockChainNFTProject/LamoseGUI/README.md

-# Client GUI
+# Lamose GUI
-Application designed to be used by the clients of lamose.
-Provides option of connecting to metamask wallet, fetch NFT information, Select and Send the NFTs Information to Lamose using decentralized blockchain network.
+Application designed so that lamose can view the request received from the clients.

 ## Getting Started :